yeslogic/prince-docs/docs/prince-output.md

 ### PDF Attachments

-Prince supports adding files to PDF documents as attachments.
+Prince supports adding files to PDF documents as attachments - but please note that not all PDF profiles allow for attachments (see [PDF Versions and Profiles](#pdf-versions-and-profiles) for details).

 The main mechanisms for doing so are the JavaScript function [`PDF.attachFile`](js-support.md#window.PDF.attachFile) and the command-line option [`--attach`](command-line.md#cl-attach).
 Additionally, the job description JSON format, used by the [Prince Control Protocol](server-integration.md#prince-control-protocol), can be used to provid an attachment "inline" through the Java/C\# APIs (see [Prince Wrappers](server-integration.md#wrappers)) instead of as a separate file on the filesystem.
 See [Prince Control Protocol](server-integration.md#prince-control-protocol) for details on the job description JSON format.

 ### PDF Bookmarks